lucas-dall-org/ldall-resume/README.md

-# Lucas Dall'Occghio Resume Repository
+# Lucas Dall'Occhio Resume Repository

 This repository contains my resume in HTML format.
-It is built with Terraform and deployed using GitHub Actions.
+Hosted on AWS, it is built with Terraform and deployed using GitHub Actions.
 Any recommendations and improvements are totally welcome.
 Reach me out in lucas.dall.celmi@gmail.com or [Linkedin](https://www.linkedin.com/in/lucas-dall-occhio/)

 ## Table of Contents